szabgab/perlmaven.com/sites/en/pages/how-to-process-command-line-arguments-in-perl.md

 ## Multiple flags

 Obviously, in most of the scripts you will need to handle more than one flag.
-In those cases we still call GetOptions <b>once</b> and provide it with all the parameters:
+In those cases we still call GetOptions **once** and provide it with all the parameters:

 Combining the above two cases together we can have a larger example: